ForbesLindesay/browserify-middleware/README.md

  - preminify - fires before minfication (but only if minify is enabled)
  - postminify - fires after minfication (but only if minify is enabled)

 The main use case you might have for this would be adding extra minfication steps that are able to make additional assumptions about your code.
+These hooks can return either a string or a Promise for a string.

 #### Others